JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

     #return 404; # managed by Certbot - Also comment this out
 }
 ```
-Certbot later then automatically adds the required lines!

 ## Step 3.4: Setting up SSL with Certbot